-The visitors enter the house from bridges made of concrete, ending in a small and wood-panelled space that plunges down in to a bright modern living room from a glass-enclosed staircase.
+Visitors enter the house from bridges made of concrete, ending in a small and wood-panelled space that plunges down in to a bright modern living room from a glass-enclosed staircase.

-From the living room, the house continues to the swimming-pool at the lowest level, which protrudes on the valley from one side while attached to the house from the other, so that a swimmer can go from the clouds to the reassuring protecting building.
+From the living room, the house extends to the swimming-pool at the lowest level, which protrudes on the valley from one side while attached to the house from the other, so that a swimmer can go from the clouds to the reassuring protecting building.

-The Lovells are remembered as patron of the Mid-century architecture.
-They first hired Rudolph Schindler, a family friend, to design their beach house in Newport and then Neutra to design Lovell’s office downtown in Los Angeles.
+They first asked Rudolph Schindler, a family friend, to design their beach house in Newport and then Neutra to design Lovell’s office in downtown Los Angeles.
 It’s still not clear why they didn’t chose Schindler for this residence.
-Probably they considered Neutra’s ‘airy’ approach to architecture more suitable for this projects.
+Probably they believed that Neutra’s ‘airy’ approach to architecture was more suitable for the project.

-Despite the criticisms raised by his clients, Neutra’s work brought thousands of admirers to the Lovell House, making it a Mid-century architecture icon.
+Despite the criticisms raised by his clients, Neutra’s work brought thousands of admirers to the Lovell House, making it a mid-century architecture icon.